 Your brand name should be the name your customers use when they think or talk about you.
 Adding a .com to your name doesn’t alter that.
 But if your business is called Clever and you use a .ly domain, is your brand name Clever or Cleverly…?

 6) Its availability is a good sign

-When you’re naming your business, it might not be realistic to expect to find a unique name - even if it were unique today, you can’t guarantee that it will remain unique for ever.
+When you’re naming your business, it might not be realistic to expect to find a completely original name - even if it were unique today, you can’t guarantee that it will remain that way for ever.
 But you don’t want a competitor to use the same name, and you don’t want wake up six months later to find that a multi-billion dollar corporation has launched a business using your name, either.

 Registering a .com can put your mind at rest - it demonstrates the lack of a major-player competitor and it’s a great indication that your ideal name isn’t ubiquitous.

 Despite the growing number of options open to you, it's clear that when you’re naming your business, the .com is still King.